nynymike/otto/README.md

-# otto
+# Welcome to OTTO

-Working documents for OTTO federation protocol
+This repository contains working documents for the OTTO Working Group at Kantara.